EarthyScience/HybridVariationalInference.jl/docs/src/tutorials/inspect_results.md

 CurrentModule = HybridVariationalInference
 ```

-This tutorial leads you through quering relevant information from the
+This tutorial leads you through querying relevant information from the
 inversion results and to produce some typical plots.

 First load necessary packages.